-8.3.
+8.2.
 Sunwater will assess the risk of detrimental acts or omissions

-Sunwater will consider relevant factors that may lead to a higher than normal risk of detrimental acts or omissions in relation to each disclosure.
+Sunwater will consider relevant factors that may lead to a higher-than-normal risk of detrimental acts or omissions in relation to each disclosure.
 This includes the risk of detrimental acts or omissions to the Whistleblower, any person named in the Whistleblower's disclosure, and any relevant witnesses.

-Sunwater has established procedures to protect a person from higher than normal risk of detrimental acts or omissions which include:
+Sunwater will implement appropriate steps to protect a person from higher-than-normal risk of detrimental acts or omissions which may include:

-- a) monitoring a workplace for signs of detrimental acts or omissions - b) early intervention through an assessment of the culture within the work area and conducting awareness communication sessions and training - c) holding supervisors and/or managers responsible for supporting impacted employees and ensuring employees do not suffer harassment, victimisation or any form of reprisal, and - d) changing work environments.
+- a) monitoring a workplace for signs of detrimental acts or omissions - b) early intervention through an assessment of the culture within the work area and conducting awareness communication sessions and training - c) holding supervisors and/or managers responsible for supporting impacted employees and ensuring employees do not suffer harassment, victimisation or any form of detriment, and - d) changing work environments.

-The action taken to prevent, or in response to a higher than normal risk of detrimental acts or omissions will depend on the level of risk, its seriousness and other circumstances.
-Every allegation of reprisal is taken seriously, recorded and responded to.
-Furthermore, each allegation of reprisal is assessed separately from the initial disclosure.
+Any action taken will depend on the level of risk, its seriousness and other circumstances.
+Every allegation of victimisation is taken seriously, recorded and dealt with.
+Furthermore, each allegation of victimisation is assessed as a disclosure, separate to the initial disclosure.